obriencj/koji-habitude/README.md

 koji-habitude sync [OPTIONS] DATA [DATA...]
 ```

-**⚠️ Note**: This command is currently a stub and not yet implemented.
+**✅ Fully Implemented**: Synchronizes local koji data expectations with hub instance using the Processor module.

 **Options:**
 - `DATA`: directories or files to work with
-- `--templates PATH`: location to find templates that are not available in
+- `--templates PATH`: location to find templates that are not available in `DATA`
-  `DATA`
-- `--profile PROFILE`: Koji profile to use for connection (optional)
+- `--profile PROFILE`: Koji profile to use for connection (default: 'koji')
-- `--offline`: Run in offline mode (no koji connection)
-- `--dry-run`: Show what would be done without making changes
+- `--show-unchanged`: Show objects that don't need any changes

+**Features:**
+- Loads templates and data files with dependency resolution
+- Processes objects in dependency-resolved order using Solver
+- Fetches current state from koji using multicall optimization
+- Compares local expectations with current koji state
+- Applies changes in correct order with error handling
+- Provides detailed change reporting and progress updates

 ```bash
 koji-habitude diff [OPTIONS] DATA [DATA...]
 ```

-**⚠️ Note**: This command is currently a stub and not yet implemented.

-A convenience alias for `koji-habitude sync --dry-run`
+**✅ Fully Implemented**: Shows what changes would be made without applying them using DiffOnlyProcessor.

+**Options:**
+- `DATA`: directories or files to work with
+- `--templates PATH`: location to find templates that are not available in `DATA`
+- `--profile PROFILE`: Koji profile to use for connection (default: 'koji')
+- `--show-unchanged`: Show objects that don't need any changes

+**Features:**
+- Same processing as sync command but skips write operations
+- Uses DiffOnlyProcessor to prevent actual changes
+- Provides detailed change analysis and dependency reporting

 ### List Available Templates